State-by-state updates on demonstrations planned

 « I need everyone to listen very closely, » Northam said to ABC7. « If you’re planning to come here or up to Washington with ill intent in your heart, you need to turn around right now and go home.
 You are not welcome here and you are not welcome in our nation’s capital. »

-Northam announced earlier this week he was sending members of the Virginia National Guard and 200 State Troopers to help combat the situation going on at the U.S. Capitol.
+Northam announced last week he was sending members of the Virginia National Guard and 200 State Troopers to help combat the situation going on at the U.S. Capitol.

-He also tweeted on Monday there are 2,000 members of the Virginia National Guard protecting the Capitol and keeping the peace.
-He added that they would be there as long as there is a need.

 U.S. Capitol protest: Virginia’s political figures respond to violent takeover of the Capitol

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday